Establishing Paternity in the Courts

 Team Up with Paternity Counsel for Men in Tampa

 There’s no doubt that questions around paternity can be frustrating and upsetting for both you and the child you believe is your own.
 Particularly in a state like Florida where there is often a bias toward mothers, it is vital that you take steps to confirm your legal and biological fatherhood as soon as possible.
 When you call us to represent you in your paternity case, we will promptly review all the details and circumstances so that we can provide you with the timely expertise that you need.
-In Law We Trust, P.A. is a firm of knowledge and compassion in Tampa family law for men.
+In Law We Trust Divorce and Family Lawyers is a firm of knowledge and compassion in Tampa family law for men.
 We will work diligently to make sure you can maintain your relationship with your child.